BIOP/ijp-imagetoatlas/installation.md

 My advice : on windows, use the installer.
 Otherwise, use automated bash scripts.
 Troubleshoot issues by reading the manual installation.
 ## Standalone installer

 A [windows installer](https://github.com/NicoKiaru/ABBA-Python/releases/tag/v0.5.1-win) exists, which is still in its early phase of testing (released March 2023).
 This is by far the easiest way to install ABBA.
-It also brings the advantage of including DeepSlice and BrainGlobe directly into ABBA, because it ships a suitable conda environment in parallel with Fiji.
+It also brings the advantage of including DeepSlice and BrainGlobe directly into ABBA, because it ships a suitable conda environment in parallel with Fiji, and uses [PyImageJ](https://pyimagej.readthedocs.io/en/latest/) to communicate between both.

+This installer do not install QuPath and its extensions.
+To install these:

+* Install [Git for Windows](https://gitforwindows.org/) with standard options (just hit next on the installer)
+* Download the [install scripts](https://github.com/BIOP/biop-bash-scripts/archive/refs/heads/main.zip) that comes from [this repository](https://github.com/BIOP/biop-bash-scripts)
+* Unzip them
+* Double click on the script `full_install_abba.sh`
+* It is recommended to choose `C:/` as the install path
+* Wait until the script ends

 ## Automated installation